robwco/workshop-marketing/type-of-work.md

 - Python
 - PHP

-We only look for project-based, remote, $1,000+ projects - we check everyone to make sure it's high-quality.
+We only look for project-based, remote, $1,000+ projects - and we check each one to make sure they all are high-quality.
 We also find you an email address, contact info, and photograph of the person you'll be emailing - so the legwork is done for you.

+You can see the 400+ job boards we monitor by hand every day [here](http://app.letsworkshop.com/monitoring).

 I'd love to give you more info on how many people get the leads / or send you some samples on what type of leads you would've gotten this week… but that fluctuates daily and I've found the only real way to check whether they'll work for you is for you to check yourself!